 How can we make our homes less vulnerable to cyber criminals?

 Over the past few years, the growth of affordable technology has meant that we can buy an increasingly wide range of products designed to make our lives easier.
-Whether it is the latest smartphone, tablet or other device, it’s hard to underestimate the impact technology has on us.
+Whether it is the latest smartphone, tablet or other device, it's hard to underestimate the impact technology has on us.
 For example, we have one of the highest levels of smartphone ownership in the world.
-We watch television through online steaming services and we increasingly do our shopping and banking online.
+We watch television through online streaming services and we increasingly do our shopping and banking online.
 Even in our homes, we have embraced technology in a way that 10 years ago would have seemed impossible.

 Smart meters, smart appliances and smart home systems are increasingly becoming commonplace and even fitted as standard in many new builds.
 Smart meters measure how much gas and electricity you use, as well as what it is costing you, and display this on your in-home display.
 Smart appliances and smart home systems connect your home, via the internet and in the future, via your smart meter to your provider, to better enable you to manage your heating and lighting remotely.
 This is useful as it helps you to make more energy efficient decisions, and through your smart meter, will help you understand the impact this will have on your bill.